Vox AC30 TV Fronts

 Comments on the circuit and further historical information will be added in due course, perhaps only to note at this point that chassis are for the most part AC30/4s, that is to say, four inputs, black control panel, tone controls for both "Brilliant" and "Bass" (unlike the later AC30s that most of us know).
 The principal purpose of this page for the time being is really to collect together reliable photographic evidence.

 Jim Elyea's book, "Vox Amplifiers.
-The JMI Years" (California, 2009) is a great repository of info on these amps and other AC30s.
+The JMI Years" (California, 2009) is a great repository of info on aspects of these amps and other AC30s.

-If anyone knows of further examples that should be incorporated on this page, .
-Be extremely wary of amps in "custom" colours / non-standard rexine coverings.
+If anyone knows of further examples that should be incorporated on this page, do let me know.
+Be extremely wary of amps in "custom" colours / non-standard rexine coverings, and be wary of TV Front Twins in general.
+Many ain't all they seem.

 Serial number 4218 - currently in the USA